How To Become A Copywriter (With NO Experience Or Portfolio)

 Who’s that, you wonder?

 That’s me – in a space suit – with Richard Branson (the founder of Virgin) – dressed up as a flight attendant – at a private party on Necker Island (Branson’s private island).
 I wrote about that in a different post (including the curious fact of women’s makeup on Richard Branson’s face):

 Anyhow, in a blog post titled How To Write Sales Copy, Blake asks about how to become a copywriter:

-“I am very keen to start learning how to become a freelance copywriter but I have no experience.
+“I am very keen to learn how to become a freelance copywriter but I have no experience.
 Can you perhaps provide some guidance on a good place to start?
-How did you get into writing copy and have you completed any courses etc?”
+How did you get started with writing copy and have you completed any courses etc?”

-Below, I distill the key lessons I learned along the way.
+Below, I’ll explain exactly how to get started as a copywriter.
 Follow the process and you can replace your job, move to wherever the hell you want and live life on your terms.

 This will be quick.

-The secret to becoming a freelance copywriter even if you have ZERO experience is…
+The secret to becoming a copywriter even if you have ZERO experience is…

 …there is no secret.